Skip to content

 # Store an HTML report to a file

-# Default filename is schema-coverage.html if not specified
+# Default filename is coverage.html

 coverage.save_report(output_file="my-api-coverage.html")